Please note

 The PlusBus supplements the rail network with buses of the same the quality as rail traffic from early to late.
 The basic idea behind the PlusBus concept is: direct, fast routing and the connection of regional centers.

-Information on filming permits and application forms can be found here:
+Information on filming permits and the application form can be found at the following link: Photo and filming enquiries | BVG

 The following cities in the state of Brandenburg operate trams in their public transport system: